Search for Elder Law Attorneys

 The average estate administration takes one year, though you won't need to work full time on it.
 Following are some of the duties you may have to perform as executor:

-- Locate documents.
+- Find documents.
 If there is a will, but you don't already know where the will is or the will hasn't already been brought to court, you may need to find it among the deceased's belongings.
 If all you have is a copy of the will, you may need to get the original from the lawyer who drafted it.
 You will also need to get a copy of the death certificate.

 - Hire an attorney.
 You are not required to hire an attorney, but mistakes can cost you money.
 You may be personally liable if something goes wrong with the estate or the payment of taxes.
 An attorney can help you make sure all the proper steps are taken and deadlines met.
-To find a qualified elder law attorney near you, click here.

 - Apply for probate.
 If there is a will, the court will grant you letters testamentary.
 If there is no will, you will receive letters of administration.
 This will officially begin your work as the executor.